tydanel/yt-dlc/README.md

 ## YT-DLC
-Simple tool for downloading entire or portions of YouTube channels
+An easy to use tool for building your own YouTube library.

 #### Dependencies
 [yt-dlp](https://github.com/yt-dlp/yt-dlp)